 The EU Nature Directives' species protection provisions must to be taken into account where there is a risk that the energy infrastructure plan or project may cause the death or injury, or deliberate disturbance during breeding, rearing, hibernation and migration, or the deterioration or destruction of breeding sites or resting places of species protected under the two Directives (e.g. such as eagles and marine mammals).
 This strict protection regime applies across the wider countryside, i.e. both inside and outside Natura 2000 sites.

-Figure 3.1: Natura 2000 Sites in the Republic of Ireland
+Figure 3.1: Natura 2000 Sites within the ZoI of the NDP

 3.3 Assessment of Likely Effects on Natura 2000 Sites